If you are new to New Relic distributed tracing, we recommend you read the following before you enable distributed tracing.

 If you're enabling distributed tracing for a large, distributed system, here are some tips:

-- If you are a current New Relic APM user, see Impact to New Relic APM features.
+- If you are a current APM user, see Impact to APM features.

 - Determine the requests that are the most important for your business, or the most likely to require analysis and troubleshooting, and enable distributed tracing for those services.
 Enable tracing for services at roughly the same time so you can more easily gauge how complete your end-to-end traces are.